 Capital Expenditures.
 A capital expense is defined as an item, or group of items, with a life expectancy of more than three years and a total cost of more than $500.
 Examples include equipment, such as lighting or sound equipment, new construction or the renovation of a cultural facility.
 Capital expenditures for schools, libraries, local cultural councils, municipal agencies, and religious organizations are ineligible.
 Local councils can choose to place additional restrictions or requirements upon capital expenditure requests, which should be published in their local guidelines.

 An applicant may request reconsideration of an LCC decision on his or her application if the applicant can demonstrate that the LCC failed to follow published state and local guidelines and regulations.
 Dissatisfaction with the denial of an application or with the amount of an award does not constitute grounds for reconsideration.

-Reconsideration requests must be made in writing and must be sent to the LCC within 15 days of the postmarked date on the disapproval letter.
+Reconsideration requests must be made in writing and must be sent to the LCC within 15 days of the date the disapproval notification was sent.
 The applicant should also send a copy of the request to the MCC.
 The request should include:

-- The council's disapproval letter to the applicant.
+- The council's disapproval notification to the applicant.

-- The applicant's reason for requesting reconsideration stating how the LCC failed to follow published state or local guidelines and regulations.
+- The applicant's reason for requesting reconsideration stating how the LCC failed to follow published state guidelines or local criteria.

-Within 15 days of receiving a reconsideration request, the MCC will determine if the applicant has grounds for reconsideration, and will notify both the applicant and council of its decision.
+Within 15 days of receiving a reconsideration request, the MCC will determine if the applicant has grounds for reconsideration, and will notify both the applicant and council of its decision via email.